 Some popular options include the Remote Pilot Ground School app, which helps students prepare for the FAA Part 107 exam, and the Aerial Robotics Curriculum, which provides detailed lesson plans and activities for teaching drone technology in the classroom.

 Other useful resources include DroneBlocks, which provides STEM and practical application of drone technology through apps, drone coding curriculum, simulator, and professional development. the DroneDeploy app, which allows users to generate and share 3D maps and models, and the Flight Projector app, which enables users to project a live feed of their drone’s camera onto a classroom screen.

-Some key considerations include your experience and skill level, the type of work you are doing, and the size and needs of the organization or institution where you are working.
+There is no single answer to this question, as income can vary depending on a number of factors such as your experience and skill level, the type of work you are doing, and the size and needs of the organization or institution where you are working.

 That said, many drone pilots are able to earn a comfortable salary and enjoy the satisfaction of knowing that their work is making a difference in the lives of others.

-Depending on how long you’ve been at your drone operator job and where you reside, a middle school teacher may make around $40,000 per year.
+Depending on how long you’ve been at your drone operator job and where you reside, a middle school teacher may make around $69,351 per year.
 It might be more than twice that if you’re a college professor at an elite institution.